JakubHavlas/graph-lib/README.md

   color: string;
 };
 ```
-3. fill ^ this is the import data.
+3. Fill in the reqs array with your desired functions and their colors.
 4. Done!

 ---